Alexadre4444/X4-distress-extended/README.md

 ## Installation

-1. Copy the extension folder into the game's `extensions` directory.
+1. Copy the folder into the game's `extensions` directory.
 2. Start (or restart) X4.
 The extension is loaded automatically.

 ## Usage